- An OGTT is a way to measure your body’s ability to use glucose.

 What if my blood glucose level is high?

 If the OGTT shows that your blood glucose levels are higher than normal, your health care provider may tell you that you have “impaired glucose tolerance”.
 This often means that you are at risk for developing diabetes.
 Rarely, diabetes is diagnosed after an OGTT.
 Diabetes is an illness that can develop if your body does not make enough insulin, or when your body has trouble using the insulin that it does make.
-Your health care provider may suggest a fasting glucose level, an A1C, or an oral glucose test (especially if you are overweight).
+Your health care provider may suggest a fasting glucose level, an A1C, or another oral glucose test.
 Depending on the results, these tests are often repeated every few years.

 What do I need to do before the OGTT?

 Your health care provider will most likely give you either a glucose drink to take home or a prescription to bring to your pharmacy or the lab.
 Some tests are done in a health care provider’s office, but most often the test is done in a lab at a hospital or clinic.
 The test takes several hours (most of it is waiting between blood tests), so you’ll need to plan on being at the lab or your HCP’s office for most of the morning.
 If you need to fill a prescription, be sure you call your pharmacy ahead of time to see if they have the glucose drink in stock, because some pharmacies may not carry this item, or they may need to order it.

 Do I need to eat anything special before the test?

 3 DAYS BEFORE THE OGTT: Plan on eating three healthy meals and snacks for 3 days before the test.
 You do not need to buy special food, but you do need to make sure you have healthy foods to eat.
 Your meals should be balanced with plenty of carbohydrates.